Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

-while by the definition of partial exchangeability, under \eqref{eq:PartExc} we always have
+while by the definition of partial exchangeability, under \eqref{eq: PartExc} we always have

-In fact, inequality \eqref{eq:corrSE} is always true with $\ge$ (for extendable separately exchangeable array), as can be shown similar to a corresponding argument for partial exchangeability in Appendix A. See Section \ref{sec:SepExcPart} for a more detailed discussion on the borrowing of information under partial and separate exchangeability.
+More precisely, inequality \eqref{eq:corrSE} is always true with $\ge$ for an extendable separately exchangeable array (and it can also be true with $<$ for a non-extendable separately exchangeable array) and there exists a separately exchangeable array such that the strict inequality in \eqref{eq:corrSE} holds.
+See Proposition 15.2 in \cite{aldous1985exchangeability} for the proof and below for a more detailed discussion on the borrowing of information under partial and separate exchangeability.

-Finally, we conclude this section reviewing a version of de Finetti's theorem for separately exchangeable arrays.
-If $x_{1:I,1:J}$ is extendable, that is, it can be seen as a projection of $(x_{ij}: i=1,2,\ldots;\; j=1,2,\ldots)$, a representation theorem in terms of latent quantities was proven independently by \cite{aldous1981representations} and \cite{hoover1979relations}.
-See also \cite{kallenberg1989representation} and reference therein.
-More precisely, an extendable matrix $x_{1:n,1:J}$ is separately exchangeable if and only if
+Finally, we conclude this section by reviewing a version of de Finetti's theorem for separately exchangeable arrays.
+If $x_{1:I,1:J}$ is extendable, that is, it can be seen as a projection of $(x_{i,j}: i=1,\ldots, \, j=1,\ldots)$, a representation theorem in terms of latent quantities was proven independently by \cite{aldous1981representations} and \cite{hoover1979relations}.
+See also \cite{kallenberg1989representation} and references therein.
+More precisely, an extendable matrix $x_{1:I,1:J}$ is separately exchangeable if and only if